Ei ole üksi ükski maa: Tujurikkuja version

-At the end of 2015, a younger generation of singers performed a remake in the satirical program Tujurikkuja in the manner of Mattiisen, which ironized the widespread intolerance towards refugees, gays and simply other Estonians.
+At the end of 2015, a younger generation of singers performed a remake in the satirical program Tujurikkuja in the manner of Mattiisen, which poked fun about the intolerance towards refugees, gays, Black people, muslims, Russians and simply other Estonians in an ironic fashion.
 The text written by Märt Avandi, Ott Sepp and Õ-Fraktsioon also alluded to other political issues, such as the Syrian civil war.